Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Much like you can write libraries, utilities, and components that are intended to be used across multiple other components, you can apply similar design patterns when creating flows with the power of subflows.
 Save your flows in smaller, more modular buckets, and then call them from other flows by using the Subflow element.
 If your design calls for it, you can build a flow that both stands on its own and is useful as a subflow of another one.

-Flows and LWCs can both be built for reuse, such that you can embed them in a variety of locations including external sites and Lightning Out applications.
+Screen flows, Omniscripts, and LWCs can all be built for reuse and embedded in a variety of locations including external sites and Lightning Out applications.
 When you design your solutions to be composable you get additional benefits like adaptability and stability.

 Validation

-All technologies that attempt to create or update a record adhere to system-level validation – whether those are classic validation rules or custom validation built into an Apex trigger.
+All technologies that are used to create or update a record adhere to system-level validation – whether those are classic validation rules or custom validation built into an Apex trigger.
 No matter what technology you use to perform a record change, every change goes through the save order.
 That means in addition to validation rules, the record change is processed by any number of before- or after-save flows, before or after triggers, escalation rules, assignment rules, and more.
-If you haven’t already, now’s a good time to bookmark and familiarize yourself with the Apex order of execution.
+If you haven’t already, be sure to bookmark and familiarize yourself with the Apex order of execution.

-Custom Field-Level Validation Specific to this Form Available Available Available Available
+Respect System-Level Validation Custom Field-Level Validation Specific to this Form Custom Field-Level Validation

 Just like page layouts, Dynamic Forms let you set requiredness and read-only state at the page level.
 However, you can’t override system-level settings.